mietproject16/4_bit_Random_Number_Generation_using_SystemVerilog_PG_DD/README.md

 ## EXPERIMENT – 7 4-bit Random Number Generation using SystemVerilog Constraints and Distribution Verification

 ## Aim

-To design a SystemVerilog class using constraint–based randomization to generate 4-bit random numbers, and to verify the distribution of generated values using a testbench in Vivado.
+To design a SystemVerilog class using constraint–based randomization to generate 4-bit random numbers, and to verify the distribution of generated values using a testbench in EDA Playground

 ## Tool Used